-Shannon Sweeney is a Juris Doctor candidate from Queens University.
-She previously completed a double major in Criminology and Political Science from Western University.
+Shannon Sweeney returned to Soloway Wright as an articling student in 2022 after completing her summer program with the firm.
+Shannon received her Juris Doctor from the Queens University Faculty of Law in 2022 and holds a double major in Criminology and Political Science from Western University.
 Shannon was involved in numerous clubs and volunteer initiatives during her undergraduate degree, including presenting to high school students as a member of the Thames Valley Violence Prevention Program and providing free tutoring sessions.
 On weekends, Shannon would represent Western in the UGMT mock trial competition and was a finalist.
-This past year, Shannon was an executive on multiple clubs, including the Queens Law Book club and the Fertility & Reproduction Law club.
+In law school, Shannon was an executive on multiple clubs, including the Queens Law Book Club and the Fertility & Reproduction Law Club.
 She volunteered with Pro Bono Students Canada, where she researched and interviewed youth diversion agencies.
 Shannon gained experience in various fields prior to law school, including corrections, sales, and insurance.
 In her spare time, Shannon enjoys spending her time hiking, camping, and horseback riding.

 Matthew Cameron joined Soloway Wright in 2022 as an articling student.
 Matthew graduated from the Queen’s University Faculty of Law in 2022, and holds a Bachelor of Arts from Carleton University where he took a double major in Law and Human Rights.
 Matthew spent time as a Student Caseworker at Queen’s Legal Aid and worked on a number of administrative, civil, and criminal matters.
 He has also worked in a group home for individuals with disabilities and greatly enjoyed the experience.
 Outside of work, Matthew enjoys fishing from his kayak and watching baseball.
 He is an avid fight fan, and first began Thai Boxing close to ten years ago.
 He has three cats, which even he is willing to admit is a bit much.